-You want to head to the state of Oaxaca.
+The state of Oaxaca.
 There are two towns in Oaxaca where you can source shrooms; Huautla de Jimenéz and San Jose Del Pacifico.
-Huautla de Jimenéz is where Maria Sabina lived and famously gave Gordon Watson his first dose – a historic dose that ended up turning on the West.
-I’ve heard there are many shamans in Huautla and that people might even be greeting you as you get off the bus – but I haven’t been so I can’t give advice.
+Huautla de Jimenéz is where Maria Sabina lived and famously gave Gordon Watson his historic first dose that ended up turning on the West.
+I’ve heard there are many shamans in Huautla and that people might even be greeting you as you get off the bus.
+I haven’t been myself so I can’t give advice.
 Here’s a link to an interesting blog post from someone who has been.

 San Jose Del Pacifico